Conclusion:

 - Similar to the four seraphim who attend heaven's throne, there are four cherubim who are described as:

-- Ezekiel 1: When God appears apart from His heavenly throne, He is still on a "throne" surrounded by "four living beings."
+- Ezekiel 1: When God appears apart from His heavenly throne, He is still on a

 - Eze 10:12: These four living beings are cherubim (compare Eze 1 (note v3) & Eze 10 (note v20)), "covered with eyes all around."